sourcegraph/sourcegraph-hubspot/README.md

 # HubSpot extension for Sourcegraph

-A [Sourcegraph extension](https://docs.sourcegraph.com/extensions) that enhances GitHub Issues with:
+A [Sourcegraph extension](https://docs.sourcegraph.com/extensions) that enhances GitHub with:

 - link previews to HubSpot customer links (showing the customer name)
 - autocompletion in text areas for HubSpot customer names (inserting the URL to the customer on HubSpot)